 Once you make it to the shoreline, you’ll be met with soft sand and electric blue water.
 The fun local atmosphere will put a smile on your face, and you’ll be ready to dive into the fun.

 After ample beach time, wander across the road to Sand Bar Tiki and Grille for drinks, lunch, and live music.

-The shelling at Turtle Beach is fantastic, adding reason to enjoy a romantic walk on the beach.
-The water stays shallow close to shore, allowing for relaxing wading and you can also rent kayaks and SUPs just behind the beach.
+The shelling at Turtle Beach is fantastic, adding a reason to enjoy a romantic walk on the beach.
+The water stays shallow close to shore, allowing for relaxing wading, and you can also rent kayaks and SUPs just behind the beach.

 The beach’s tranquility is also loved by local animals, with turtles, manatees, and dolphins being consistent visitors.
 From May to October, Turtle Beach is also a vital nesting ground for turtles.

 With crystal white sand, emerald-hued water, and spectacular sunsets, Crescent Beach ticks all the boxes.
 Located on nearby Siesta Key, the popular beach also has a lively crowd and is backed by rows of condos and resorts.
 In fact, you can barely see the shoreline as you drive along.

 Visitors can access the beach south of Stickney Point on Midnight Pass Road.
 After meandering through the concrete jungle, you’ll quickly forget the enclave of buildings as you gaze upon the bright ocean and sand as soft as snowflakes.

 Like any busy vacation spot, there’s plenty of action on and off the beach.
 You’ll spot jet skiers and kitesurfers racing from end to end among the slow bobbing of kayaks and SUPs.
 You can also snorkel or wade in the shallow water before hitting up a nearby restaurant for lunch.

 Siesta Key Beach